DennisJaamann/angularbasics/README.md

 ### Update npm (Windows)

-Open a cmd and navigate to the installation folder
+Open a cmd and navigate to the installation folder.

 <code>
 cd C:\Program Files (x86)\nodejs<br/>